 Management's corporate strategy is to continue to build and develop Inpixon as a technology company that provides turnkey solutions from the collection of data to delivering insights from that data to our customers with a focus on securing, digitizing and optimizing premises with IPA for businesses and governments.
 In connection with such strategy and in order to facilitate our long-term growth, we have acquired certain companies, technologies and intellectual property, or IP, that complement such goals and will continue to consider completing additional strategic acquisitions as long as our financial condition permits.
 An important element of this mergers and acquisitions strategy is to acquire companies with complementary capabilities and/or innovative and commercially proven technologies in indoor positioning and big data analytics and to obtain an established customer base.
-We believe that acquiring complementary products and/or IP will add value to the Company, and the customer base of each potential acquisitions.
-Candidates with proven technologies that complement or overall strategy may come from anywhere in the world, so long as there are strategic and financial reasons to make the acquisition.
+We believe that acquiring complementary products and/or IP will add value to the Company, and the customer base of each potential acquisition will also present an opportunity to cross-sell our existing solutions.
+Candidates with proven technologies that complement our overall strategy may come from anywhere in the world, so long as there are strategic and financial reasons to make the acquisition.
 If we conduct any acquisitions in the future, we expect to pay for such acquisitions using restricted common stock, cash and debt financing in combinations appropriate for each acquisition.
-In connection with our strategic business plan, Inpixon may also consider the sale or divestment of certain assets for strategic and financial purposes should the management deem such transactions necessary or desirable in order to facilitate its overall strategy.
+In connection with our strategic business plan, Inpixon may also consider the sale or divestment of our infrastructure segment for strategic and financial purposes should the management deem such transactions necessary or desirable in order to facilitate its overall strategy.
+The sale or spin-off of this segment would allow Inpixon to solely focus on the Indoor Positioning Analytics business for which we have historically recognized lower revenues, but which we believe has greater growth potential and substantially better gross margins than the Infrastructure segment.
+If a sale is not completed the Company will pursue a spin-off to separate these two business segments.
+The spin-off would separate Inpixon USA, including its wholly subsidiary Inpixon Federal (the "Inpixon USA"), which maintains the commercial and federal VAR business, as a separate entity independent from Inpixon, including the associated employees, assets and liabilities related to the VAR business.
+All other assets and liabilities of Inpixon USA that are not associated with the VAR will be contributed to the Company.
+In connection with such a spin-off, the stockholders of Inpixon would receive shares of common stock of Inpixon USA on a pro rata basis as determined by the number of shares of common stock owned in the Company by such stockholders.
+The Company has included a pro-forma balance sheet and income statement after taking into account the effect of a possible spin-off following the closing of this offering.